binshops/laravel-blog/README.md

 ## How to customise the blog views/templates

 After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.

+### Customizing admin views
+If you need to customize the admin view, just copy the files from `vendor/webdevetc/blogetc/src/Views/blogetc_admin` to
+`resources/views/vendor/blogetc_admin`
+Then you can modify them just like any other view file.

 ## Routes